rsync Daemon

 sudo chmod -R 755 /tmp/rsync-test

-This allows the daemon (running as nobody
+This allows the daemon (running as nobody) to write data successfully.

 โ

-Solution 2: Use a Specific User (e.g., eric
+Solution 2: Use a Specific User (e.g., eric)โ

-Update rsyncd.conf
+Update rsyncd.conf:

-check the uid
+check the uid and gid settings:

 id